Understanding Permissions and Access to Electronic Honors Theses

 This page explains the access and permissions options you can set for your e-thesis and any accompanying materials (such as supporting video or images).

-A good first step is to discuss these options with your thesis advisor, since he or she will be most familiar with your work.
+You must discuss access and permissions with your thesis advisor, since he or she will be most familiar with your work.
 You, with the help of your advisor, need to decide how others should access your thesis based on its content.

 Please contact DAPS if you have any questions.
 We’re here to help!
 And if you change your mind about the category after you submit your thesis, just send us an email and we’ll move it for you.